 There are essentially two types of harps – Pedal Harps and Non-Pedal Harps.
 Pedal harps are the great big harps you see in the orchestra.
 These types of harps use a complicated pedal mechanism to change keys, weigh between 60 to 100 pounds, and cost upwards of $10,000.

 Folk Harps, Celtic Harps, and Lever Harps all refer to non-pedal harps, and are, for all practical purposes, the same thing.
 These types of harps use sharping levers to change keys.
 Sharping levers are a much simpler system and much less heavy.
 Folk harps weigh between 12 to 40 pounds and cost between $1500 and $6000

 What Size of Harp Should I Choose?

 When it comes down to it, there are really two sizes of folk harps – floor harps and lap harps.
 A floor harp sits on the floor while you play it and a lap harp sits on, yep, you guessed it, your lap.
-Generally we recommend floor harps for the simple reason that balancing a harp on your lap while you try to learn how to work your fingers is an unnecessary complication.
-But if you really want a lap harp—go for it.
+The majority of harpists play a floor harp as their main harp.
+Lap harps are for people that need something extremely portable.
+And just because lap harps are smaller does not mean that they are more suitable for children.
+Asking a young student to try and hold a lap harp on their lap while they try to learn to play will make for a frustrate studen!

 Floor harps come in all shapes and sizes.
 No matter what size harp you end up with I promise you that you will be able to find a stool or chair that will allow you to play your harp comfortably.
 If the harp seems too short, set it up on a small box or find a lower chair.
 If your harp seems too tall, find a higher chair or stool.
 This is such a simple adjustment to make and yet we see people agonize over this.
 Don’t worry about it.
 If you want to learn to play harp you are going to be so lost in the beautiful sounds you are making you aren’t going to be thinking about this.